Commodore 1551 Disk Drive

-Originally known as the SFS481, and designed specifically for the Commodore Plus 4, it is in appearance like a charcoal grey 1541, the drive plugs into the cartridge slot of the machine, using it's own built in interface.
+Originally known as the SFS481, and designed specifically for the Commodore Plus 4, it is in appearance like a charcoal grey 1541.
+The drive plugs into the cartridge slot of the machine, using its own wired in interface.

 Although the Plus 4 was more commercially successful in Europe, most software was sold on tapes, so the drive did not sell much better there.

 The 1551 will also work with a Commodore 16, though contemporary disk software was usually written for the Plus 4 to take advantage of the much larger memory.
 There is no serial socket on the drive, so it cannot be used on any of the other Commodore Micros, and because the cartridge port on the 264 machines is different to the C64 and Vic 20 it cannot use the port on those machines, an adaptor was planned but not released.